EKGF/ekg-maturity/docs-fragments/pillar/business/business-enablers/scalability-assessment/ekg-approach.md

 ## How can EKG enable composable business?
-An enterprise knowledge graph (EKG) can boost reuse, replicable modularity, and speed in several ways.
+An Enterprise Knowledge Graph (EKG) can boost reuse, replicable modularity, and speed in several ways.
 First, by providing a single, unified view of an organization's data, an EKG can help businesses to identify and leverage data that can be used in multiple contexts, allowing them to quickly and easily combine different pieces of information to create new insights and solutions.
 This can facilitate the reuse of data across different parts of the organization, helping to reduce duplication of effort and to improve efficiency.